Skip to content

 }

 Now, you can use the in-game command /discarpet reload to reload all the bots, and start new ones if you added one to the config.
-This command will tell you whether the bots could be logged in or not.
+This command will tell you whether if the bots could be logged in or not.

-Making a script#
+Setting up a script#

 If you have never used scarpet before, it's recommended to first get familiar with the scarpet language.